Kidney Disease and Weight Loss

 Diagnosis & Stages of Kidney Disease

-Chronic kidney disease is diagnosed with blood and urine testing.
-Your primary care physician may test your kidney health routinely if you present with any of the risk factors.
+CKD is diagnosed with blood and urine testing.
+Your primary care physician may test your kidney health routinely if you present with any of the risk factors noted above.

-The stages of kidney are listed in the table below.
+The stages of kidney disease are listed in the table below.

-An estimated GFR is calculated using the serum creatinine level.
-To confirm a diagnosis of kidney disease, a test must be done on two separate occasions.
+An estimated GFR (eGFR) is calculated using the serum creatinine level.
+To confirm a diagnosis of kidney disease, a test must be done at two separate times.

 It’s important to note that the GFR will decline naturally in the aging process.

-In a urinalysis, testing for albuminuria can also indicate the progression of chronic kidney disease.
+In a urinalysis, testing for albuminuria can also show the progression of CKD.

 Treatment for Kidney Disease

-While chronic kidney disease is at this time incurable, there are many areas of treatment in management.
-Treating kidney disease upon discovery can also help in delaying or stopping the progression of this chronic illness.
+While CKD is currently incurable, there are many areas of treatment in managing the disease.
+Treating kidney disease when first diagnosed can also help in delaying or stopping the progression of the disease.

-One of the most common first steps in treating chronic kidney disease is changes to the diet.
+One of the most common first steps in treating CKD is changes to the diet.

 Depending on the stage, cause, lab results, and symptoms of kidney disease, dietary modifications can help in better managing CKD.

-The National Kidney Foundations’ Kidney Disease Outcomes Quality Initiative (KDOQI) updated their nutritional guidelines in 2020 to include support of a low protein diet in managing chronic kidney disease.
+The National Kidney Foundations’ Kidney Disease Outcomes Quality Initiative (KDOQI) updated their nutritional guidelines in 2020 to include support of a low protein diet in managing CKD.

-While it was previously believed that a low potassium diet was recommended for conservative management of chronic kidney disease, there is new information to suggest otherwise.
+While it was previously believed that a low potassium diet was recommended for CKD management, there is now new information to suggest otherwise.

-A more individualized approach is now recommended in determining the amount of potassium for a person with CKD.
+A more individualized approach is now recommended in finding the amount of potassium each person with CKD needs.
 This can result in allowing more potassium to be consumed, which has shown benefits in managing blood pressure when paired with a low sodium diet.

-By partnering with a dietitian, a person can more safely manage both kidney disease and weight loss.
+By partnering with a dietitian, you can more safely manage both kidney disease and weight loss.

 However, there are several ways to manage phosphorus with chronic kidney disease.
-Avoiding all phosphate additives by searching ingredient lists can help in preventing absorption of phosphorus.
+Avoiding all phosphate additives can help in preventing phosphorus absorption.

 Additives made from phosphates are absorbed 90-100% into the bloodstream, making them particularly dangerous.

-If phosphorus remains uncontrolled with diet changes, a physician may prescribe a phosphate binder to help prevent absorption of phosphorus.
+If phosphorus remains uncontrolled with diet changes, then a doctor may prescribe a phosphate binder to help prevent phosphorus absorption.

-Similar to potassium, the amount of fluid recommended for someone with chronic kidney disease will depend on the individual.
+Similar to potassium, the amount of fluid recommended for someone with CKD will depend on that individual person.

-In later stages of chronic kidney disease, edema is a more common complication.
-A fluid restriction may be advised by your healthcare provider in effort to keep kidney function.
+In later stages of CKD, edema is a more common complication.
+(Edema is when fluid is trapped and causes swelling).
+A fluid restriction may be advised by your healthcare provider in an effort to keep kidney function.

-In some cases, however, increasing fluid intake may be advised.
-Certain kidney diagnoses such as kidney stones, kidney infections, and polycystic kidney disease may warrant a fluid intake of over 3 liters per day.
+In some cases, however; increasing fluid intake may be advised.
+Certain kidney diagnoses such as kidney stones, kidney infections, and polycystic kidney disease may mean that you need to consume over 3 liters of fluid every day.

-Working with your healthcare team will help you determine the best amount of fluid you should aim for each day.
+Working with your healthcare team will help you determine the right amount of fluid you should drink each day.

-Certain risk factors for kidney disease are modifiable and can lower risk of or progression of chronic kidney disease.
+Certain risk factors for kidney disease are changeable and can lower the risk of or progression of CKD.

-With the kidney doing so many jobs for our body, medications are often prescribed with kidney disease to help take over certain tasks the kidneys can no longer do.
+With the kidney doing so many jobs for our body, medications are often prescribed for kidney disease to help take over certain jobs that your kidneys can no longer do.

-Many people with chronic kidney disease are prescribed blood pressure medication such as angiotensin converting enzyme (ACE) inhibitors and angiotensin receptor blockers (ARBs).
+Many people with CKD are prescribed blood pressure medication such as angiotensin converting enzyme (ACE) inhibitors and angiotensin receptor blockers (ARBs).

 For people with diabetes, blood sugar management is very important in keeping kidneys as healthy as possible.
 Certain types of blood sugar medications, including insulin, may be prescribed.

-It’s important to discuss all concerns about medications with your prescribing doctor.
+It’s important to discuss all concerns about medications with your doctor.

-Dialysis is the treatment method for people with end stage kidney failure.
+Dialysis is the treatment method if you have end stage kidney failure.

-Once a kidney is below 15% function, a person qualifies for dialysis initiation.
+Once a kidney is below 15% function, then you qualify for starting dialysis.

-The process of dialysis includes cleaning the body of toxin buildup that the kidneys can no longer manage.
+The process of dialysis includes cleaning the body of toxin buildup that the kidneys can no longer do themselves.

-The average waiting time for a kidney transplant is approximately five years, so it’s important to get on the waitlist as soon as possible.
-Once on the waitlist, monthly blood tests will be done to monitor kidney function.
+The average waiting time for a kidney transplant is approximately 3 to 5 years, so it’s important to get on the waitlist as soon as possible.
+Once on the waitlist, monthly blood tests will be done to monitor your kidney function.

-After a kidney transplant, a transplant team will follow up and closely monitor the kidney function.
-There will be life-long anti-rejection medications that will need to be taken to prevent the kidney from being rejected by the body.
+After a kidney transplant, a transplant team will follow up and closely monitor your kidney function.
+There will be life-long anti-rejection medications that will need to be taken to prevent the kidney from being rejected by your body.

-As several of the symptoms of kidney disease relate to how much we eat (for example, feeling nauseous or vomiting can lead to a low appetite), weight loss is often an eventual result with chronic kidney disease.
+As several of the symptoms of kidney disease relate to how much we eat (for example, feeling nauseous or vomiting can lead to a low appetite), weight loss is often an expected result.

-While weight loss can be good for us, it’s important to know that there are healthy ways and unhealthy ways when it comes to weight loss with kidney disease.
+While weight loss can be good for some, it’s important to know that there are healthy ways and unhealthy ways when it comes to weight loss with kidney disease.

-For those with a overweight or obese body mass index (BMI), your doctor may encourage some weight loss to help manage your health conditions including kidney disease.
+For those with a overweight or obese body mass index (BMI), your doctor may encourage some weight loss to help manage your kidney disease.